Skatterbrainz/Chocolatey/FudgePop/ReadMe.md

   3. Configure the scheduled task using the **Set-FudgePopConfiguration** function
   4. Confirm the scheduled task configuration and manually run the task to insure proper operation

+# Management

+  * Edit the control XML file to provide the configuration data you desire.
+  * Increment the [version] attribute within the [control] element (to insure XML data is read properly on clients)
+  * Allow time for clients to run scheduled task to invoke control data updates (or force task to run)

 # Functions

 ## Invoke-FudgePop